 Down the line, you’ll likely change your routine or veer from it as needed.
 But for now, the more hysterical your toddler, the more consistent your routine should be.

 3. Teach your toddler to comfort a stuffed animal

 Sometimes the best way to feel comforted is to confide in another.
-And here’s where your toddler’s favorite stuffed animal comes into play.
+And here’s where your toddler’s favorite stuffed animal or blanket come into play.

-Before leaving, explain to her that when she feels scared, she should “tell” her stuffed animal.
-You might say, “If you wake up scared, tell Sharky, ‘I’m scared,’ give him a hug, and lie down.”
-Have her practice with her stuffed animal while you’re still in the room, so she knows this is exactly what she can do.
+Before leaving, explain to her that when she feels scared, she should “tell” her stuffed toy.
+You might say, “If you wake up scared, tell Sharky, ‘I’m scared,’ give him some cuddles, and lie down.”
+Have her practice with her stuffed animal while you’re still in the room, so she knows that this is exactly what she can do.

 In confiding in her bedtime companion, she’ll feel less alone through the night.
 The next morning, acknowledge her for being brave and telling her stuffed animal how she feels.